-In 2021, the European Commission will adopt the action plan “Towards a Zero Pollution Ambition for air, water and soil – building a Healthier Planet for Healthier People”.
-This will be a key pillar of the European Green Deal, building on initiatives in the field of energy, industry, mobility, agriculture, biodiversity, and in particular climate.
-The diversity of these sectors is reflected in this on-line event held in connection with the 2021 EU Green Week, to showcase best practice from five industry-driven circular and bioeconomy projects, each contributing towards achieving zero pollution in their respective fields
+In May 2021, the European Commission adopted the action plan “Towards a Zero Pollution Ambition for air, water and soil – building a Healthier Planet for Healthier People”.
+This is a key pillar of the European Green Deal, building on initiatives in the field of energy, industry, mobility, agriculture, biodiversity, and in particular climate.
+The diversity of these sectors is reflected in this on-line event held in connection with the 2021 EU Green Week, to showcase best practice from five industry-driven circular and bioeconomy projects, each contributing towards achieving zero pollution in their respective fields.

-After concise presentations from each of the projects and a presentation on the upcoming CBE (Circular Bioeconomy Europe) programme replacing BBI, a panel discussion will be held with invited experts, representing industry & SMEs, academia and policy makers.
-Participants may interact by posing questions in the chat forum and quick, on-line surveys will stimulate the discussion as to how industry (and policy) are fulfilling promises of delivering (close to) zero pollution solutions to the market and what can be expected as we head towards 2050.
+The event was divided in two parts: The showcase presentations from each of the projects and a presentation on the upcoming CBE (Circular Bioeconomy Europe) programme replacing BBI, were followed by a panel discussion with invited experts, representing industry & SMEs, academia and policy makers.

 The Five Projects in Overview